-While traditional e-commerce and retailers often rely on loans or equity financing to scale, those with D2C subscription businesses have recurring revenue that can be harnessed to scale.
+While traditional e-commerce and retailers often rely on bank loans or equity financing to scale, those with D2C subscription businesses have recurring revenue that can be harnessed to scale.
 The underlying subscription—and the predictability it provides—becomes a valuable asset to help you grow your business.
-Pipe’s trading platform is the first in the world to allow you to sell recurring revenue streams directly to institutional investors for up-front cash.
-That trade gives you capital for growth exactly when you need it without the restrictions of loans, without diluting your ownership, and without many of the costs associated with traditional financing.
+Pipe’s trading platform is the first in the world to allow you to sell future revenue streams directly to institutional investors for up-front cash.
+That trade gives you capital for growth exactly when you need it without the restrictions of traditional loans, without diluting your ownership, and without many of the costs associated with traditional financing.

 Getting started with Pipe

 Not unlike a direct-to-consumer subscription, Pipe makes it easy to get what you need when you need it.
 When you sign up, you’ll securely connect your banking, billing, and accounting software to the Pipe platform.